niplav/site/spans.md

 to read or watch messages such as work memos, advertisements, etc.

 *—Carstens et al., [“Social Media Impact on Attention Span”](./doc/psychology/attention_span/social_media_impact_on_attention_span_carstens_et_al_2018.pdf) p.
 2, 2018*

+> Big data plays an important role in the development of microlearning.
+In the age of big data, human’s attention span is decreasing.
+As per Hebert (1971), “what information consumes is rather obvious: it consumes the attention of its recipients.
+Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it” (p.
+41).
+An example of short attention span in the age of big data can be found in the music industry, as per (Gauvin, 2017), the average time that passed before the audience would hear the vocals on any radio song was 23 s, today the average intro is just 5 s long.
+Wertz (2017) also suggested that 40% of users are likely to abandon a website if it does not load within three seconds or less.
+Furthermore, a survey (Gausby, 2015) conducted by Microsoft indicated that the average attention span of a human dropped from 12 to eight seconds, which means shorter than a goldfish.
+Given the average human attention span is decreasing, microlearning becomes more and more important because it emphasises short learning duration.

+*—Leong et al., “A review of the trend of microlearning”<!--TODO: perhaps link--> p.
+2, 2020*